pkhead/love-haxe-wrappergen/README.md

 This project uses the awesome [love-api][] project, which provides a lua tables representation of the love documention, to generate Haxe wrappers.
 To use this project, make sure to checkout the submodule (`git submodule update --init love-api`).
+Then, run `lua haxify.lua` in a terminal to generate the wrappers.

 Fair warning, the code is awful, and full of hacks.
 Look, it was easy.

+(This is also only tested to work on LOVE 11.5.)

 [love-api]: https://github.com/love2d-community/love-api